KoruX-GNU-Linux/.github/profile/README.md

 # KoruX

 KoruX is a minimalist home operating system based on Debian 12 (Bookworm) for developers.
-It includes a variety of development tools as well as ports of classic games.
+It includes a variety of development tools and setup scripts for classic games.

 ## About the project